N Orem

 Call For Pricing

-Serene furnished one and two bedroom apartments within a well-maintained development in Murray.
-Located south of Salt Lake City by I-215, the development is convenient for I-15, Fashion Place, The…
+Secluded furnished one and two bedroom apartments within a landscaped development in Murray, UT.
+Located by Mick Riley Golf Course south of Salt Lake City, the development is minutes from…

 Call For Pricing